 2. COMPLETION CERTIFICATE

 1 I/We, …………………….
 (Name of the Authority Engineer), acting as the Authority Engineer, under and in accordance with the Agreement dated ………… (the “Agreement”), for construction of the ........section (km ........ to km ........) of ……………………in the State of ........ in ........-........
 Railway (the “Railway Project”) on Engineering, Procurement and Construction (EPC) basis through ………………….
-(Name of Contractor), hereby certify that the Tests in accordance withArticle 12 of the Agreement have been successfully undertaken to determine compliance of the Railway Projectwith the provisions of the Agreement, and the authorisation by the Commissioner for Railway Safety under Applicable Laws has been obtained.
+(Name of Contractor), hereby certify that the Tests in accordance with Article 12 of the Agreement have been successfully undertaken to determine compliance of the Railway Project with the provisions of the Agreement, and the authorisation by the Commissioner for Railway Safety under Applicable Laws has been obtained.

-2 It is certified that, in terms of the aforesaid Agreement, all works forming part of Railway Projecthave been completed, and the Railway Projectis hereby declared fit for entry into operation on this the ……… day of ……… 20…..
+2 It is certified that, in terms of the aforesaid Agreement, all works forming part of Railway Project have been completed, and the Railway Project is hereby declared fit for entry into operation on this the ……… day of ……… 20…..

 SIGNED, SEALED AND DELIVERED